Intumescent Paint: Complete Guide to Fire Protection Coatings

 Fire protection decisions affect life safety, code compliance, and project aesthetics.
 Intumescent coatings deliver the protection time buildings need while maintaining the exposed material finishes architects design.

 For Structural Steel Applications Explore Contego High Solids RFB – our thin-film intumescent coating engineered for wide section factor coverage with low DFT requirements.
-Ideal for commercial steel frame buildings requiring fire ratings from 30 minutes to 4 hours.
+Ideal for commercial steel frame buildings requiring fire ratings from 1 to 3 hours.

 Need Technical Support?
 Contact our specification team for assistance with fire rating requirements, section factor calculations, substrate compatibility, and project-specific recommendations.
 We provide documentation to support submittal packages and code compliance verification.